Commercial (including retail) tenants and landlords

 Commercial Tenancy Relief Scheme: responding to coronavirus

-The Victorian Government introduced a Commercial Tenancy Relief Scheme (the Scheme) to alleviate financial hardship faced by tenants and landlords as a result of coronavirus (COVID-19).
-Regulations for the Scheme have been made under the COVID-19 Omnibus (Emergency Measures) Act 2020.
+The Victorian Government introduced the Commercial Tenancy Relief Scheme (the Scheme) to alleviate financial hardship faced by tenants and landlords as a result of coronavirus (COVID-19).

-On 20 August 2020 the Victorian Government announced changes and an extension to the Scheme until 31 December 2020.
-This means negotiations for rent relief between a commercial tenant and their landlord must consider this timeframe.
+The Victorian Government has changed and an extended the Scheme until 31 December 2020.
+This means rent relief agreements between a commercial tenant and their landlord must be made within the timeframe 29 September 2020 to 31 December 2020.

-The Victorian Small Business Commission (VSBC) expects that tenants and landlords will continue to negotiate rent relief and, if requested, attend mediation with the VSBC in anticipation that the announced changes will come into effect in the coming weeks.
+The Victorian Small Business Commission (VSBC) expects that tenants and landlords will continue to negotiate rent relief and, if requested, attend mediation with the VSBC under the Scheme.
+Landlords and tenants need to follow the process for the amended Scheme.

 For more information about the Scheme, see: